OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-node.md

 	// In this case, a JSON with the value we stored in the req.session object on login var serverData = JSON.stringify({serverData: req.session.loggedUser});

-	// Build tokenOptions object with the serverData and the role var tokenOptions = {
+	// Build connectionProperties object with the serverData and the role var connectionProperties = {
 		data: serverData,
 		role: role
 	};